zunicd/Visualizing-Seismic-Data/README.md

 # Visualizing Seismic Data with Leaflet

+**This map has been deployed to Heroku:**   https://visualizing-seismic-data.herokuapp.com/

-**Note:** To run this, you must use your own mapbox token key.
-You can add your key in the provided file *static/js/config_dummy.js* and then rename it to *config.js*.
+**Note:** To run this on your PC, you must use your own Mapbox token key.